DrewThomasson/Universal_TTS_Finetune/README.md

 #### That's it!
 Planned to be simple as that! 🎉

 - Another Goal of this it to have it automatically be able to work on cpu and GPU, auto-selecting to whichever one is avalible

+# Dataset creater checklist

+- [x] modify formatter.py
+- [ ] modify gradio gui to function with the new formatter.py and make all the output files into the datset folder
+- [ ] metadata_shuf.csv
+- [ ] metadata_train.csv
+- [ ] metadata_val.csv
+- [ ] metadata.csv
+- [ ] rename the dataset folder to LJSpeech-1.1
+- [ ] remove extra unessisary parts of gradio gui